-Michael has worked in many aspects of healthcare over the last 10 years.
-He has been a phlebotomist since 2012 using these skills in different jobs while finishing his education including working as a medical assistant, and IV infusionist.
-He holds a Bachelor of Science in Health Sciences, a Master of Science in Applied Clinical Nutrition has completed his classes and is awaiting graduation for his Doctorate in Naturopathic Medicine in April 2019.
-He completed his internship in Family Practice and owns a Nutrition and Functional Medicine practice in Illinois specializing in nutrigenomics.
+Dr. Michael Robinson has worked in many aspects of healthcare over the last 10 years.
+He has been a phlebotomist since 2012 and is also a certified medical assistant and EKG technician.
+He holds a Bachelor of Science in Health Sciences, a Master of Science in Applied Clinical Nutrition, and a Doctorate in Naturopathic Medicine.
+He completed his internship in Primary Care Medicine and owns a Functional Medicine practice in Illinois specializing in natural solutions for those with autoimmune disease.
 Michael has a passion for education and greatly enjoys assisting others along their career paths.

 Shannon began her career as a Phlebotomist at Presence Mercy Hospital in 2005.
 She then transitioned into a laboratory assisting role where she found her passion in the fast-paced and interesting laboratory environment.
 With over 10 years of experience with patients ranging from newborn to elderly, Shannon has become an expert at drawing blood in just about any situation.
 For Shannon, lab life is never boring, whether it is drawing blood, processing, or making slides; it is something different every day.
 Shannon became an Instructor for CLA and Phlebotomy to share her passion for the medical field and assist students in becoming excellent future laboratory employees.